 Avoidance || Avoiding situations or people that trigger memories of the traumatic event; avoid thinking or talking about the event |

 Numbing || Difficulty expressing feelings; does not feel positive or loving feelings toward others; avoids personal relationships; uninterested in activities that previously brought feelings of joy |

 Hyperarousal || Jittery; constantly on high alert for danger; sudden mood swings; difficulty sleeping; trouble concentrating; always on guard; fearful; very easily startled |

 Treatment Tips and Resources

-Help the service member or veteran you’re treating stay focused on his or her course of treatment.
-He or she is likely to feel overwhelmed with a variety of problems — from family and friends, to workplace, finances and physical health.
-These problems can draw much of his or her attention away from the tasks of therapy and could create a climate of mounting stress that interferes with resolving symptoms.
-Helping warriors identify, prioritize and take action steps to address their concerns will benefit both patient and health professional and smooth immediate or eventual reintegration into life at home and reduce the likelihood of future problems.
+Help the military members you’re treating stay focused on their course of treatment.
+They are likely to feel overwhelmed with a variety of problems — from family and friends, to workplace, finances and physical health.
+These problems can distract from therapy and add stress that may interfere with resolving symptoms.
+Helping warriors identify, prioritize and take action to address their concerns helps both patient and health professional reduce the likelihood of future problems.

 Treating Service Members with a Chronic Symptomatic Mild TBI

 Inform the patient about possible symptoms and the path to recovery.
 While many patients with a concussion can improve in minutes or days, some may take up to three months.
 Rest, physical and mental, is an important aspect of recovery, as well as avoiding further injury.
 For more information on early treatment of concussion, please visit the Defense and Veterans Brain Injury Center website.